-Beets are non-toxic to cats.
-It is also listed by the American Society for Prevention of Cruelty to Animals (ASPCA) Poison Control Center as non-toxic for dogs and horses.
+Beets are generally considered safe and non-toxic for cats, as corroborated by the American Society for the Prevention of Cruelty to Animals (ASPCA) Poison Control Center, which also lists them as non-toxic for dogs and horses.

 Can Cats Eat Beets?